 When I look back at my college life, I’m proud of how much I accomplished in those four years.
 I made friends early on, joined organizations on campus, participated in internships and experienced a lot of personal growth along the way.
 However, one practical skill I wish I’d picked up earlier in my college career was personal finance.
-I was fortunate (and extremely grateful!) to have my family’s support as an undergraduate, as well as scholarships that paid a significant chunk of my tuition, but I wish I had asked the right questions and developed an interest sooner.
+I wish I had asked the right questions and developed an interest sooner.

-Personal finance is something that a lot of students struggle with, whether that involves saving appropriately for their wants and needs, building their credit scores or even understanding the basics of a checking account.
-After graduation, I quickly learned the importance of budgeting and using money responsibly, as I acquired new bills I had never dealt with in student housing.
-Now working in a financial institution, I learn something new every day, and am excited to share my tips for managing your money as a college student!
-Whether you receive support from your family or are completely financially independent, hopefully some of these tips will help you to save money and stay out of trouble.
+Personal finance is something that a lot of students struggle with.
+After graduation, I quickly learned the importance of budgeting and using money responsibly, as new bills piled up.
+Now working in a financial institution, I learn something new every day.
+Whether you receive support from your family or are completely independent, I hope these tips will help you to save money and stay out of trouble.

 1. Take advantage of student discounts and free resources on campus.